-The publishing of the Michelin Guide to Great Britain & Ireland 2017 sees some of Gloucestershire’s best restaurants once again awarded a fresh constellation of coveted Michelin Stars, however, local foodies have been left disappointed by the 2020 edition.
+The publishing of the Michelin Guide to Great Britain & Ireland usually sees some of Gloucestershire’s best restaurants awarded a fresh constellation of coveted Michelin Stars, however, local foodies have been left disappointed by the 2020 edition.

-The world famous gastronomic guide to the UK’s top restaurants has recognised four Gloucestershire eateries with Michelin Stars in the 2020 edition, which was officially published on Monday 7 October 2019.
+The world famous gastronomic guide to the UK’s top restaurants has recognised just one Gloucestershire eatery with Michelin Stars in the 2020 edition, which was officially published on Monday 7 October 2019.

-Gloucestershire’s own Le Champignon Sauvage unsurprisingly featured on the coveted list once again, while Gloucester-born chef Tom Kerridge's pub, The Hand and Flowers, in Marlow also maintained its impressive two star rating.
+Gloucester-born chef Tom Kerridge's pub, The Hand and Flowers in Marlow, meanwhile, maintained its impressive two Michelin star rating.

-The Michelin Guide to Great Britain & Ireland 2017 says that three Michelin Stars indicates ‘exceptional cuisine, worth a special journey.’
-This year, four restaurants in the UK were awarded three Michelin Stars.
+The Michelin Guide to Great Britain & Ireland 2020 says that three Michelin Stars indicates ‘exceptional cuisine, worth a special journey.’
+This year, five restaurants in the UK were awarded three Michelin Stars.
 Unfortunately, discerning diners will have to travel outside of Gloucestershire to experience any of these restaurants.

-The Michelin Guide to Great Britain & Ireland 2017 says two Michelin Stars indicates ‘excellent cooking, worth a detour’.
-Once again, 21 restaurants in the UK and Ireland were awarded two Stars – including Le Champignon Sauvage in Cheltenham, and Whatley Manor, which is located just over the border in Wiltshire.
+The Michelin Guide to Great Britain & Ireland 2020 says two Michelin Stars indicates ‘excellent cooking, worth a detour’.
+And in what might came as a shock to many a Cheltenham gastronome, Le Champignon Sauvage lost its two Star Michelin status in the 2019 edition.

 Le Champignon Sauvage has remained one of Cheltenham and Gloucestershire’s finest restaurants since it was opened in 1987 by chef David Everitt-Matthias and his wife Helen.
 Serving modern French food made from the finest ingredients, Le Champignon Sauvage has become both a favourite with Gloucestershire foodies, as well as gastronomes travelling to the county especially to dine at the renowned restaurant in The Suffolks area of Cheltenham.